Nandini1003/Intelligent-Customer-Support-Ticket-Classification-Using-NLP-and-Ensemble-Learning/README.md

-# Customer Support Ticket Classifier
+# Intelligent Customer Support Ticket Classification

 ## Project Overview

-The **Customer Support Ticket Classifier** is an end-to-end NLP-based machine learning system designed to automatically categorize customer support tickets into predefined classes such as *Billing, Refund, Technical Issue, Account, Delivery/Service,* and *General Inquiry*.
+The **Intelligent Customer Support Ticket Classification ** is an end-to-end NLP-based machine learning system designed to automatically categorize customer support tickets into predefined classes such as *Billing, Refund, Technical Issue, Account, Delivery/Service,* and *General Inquiry*.
 The system leverages an **ensemble of classical ML and deep learning models**, combined with confidence-aware decision logic and a real-time web interface.

 This project demonstrates **production-style ML thinking**, not just model training — including preprocessing pipelines, model comparison, confidence thresholds, explainable outputs, and deployment readiness.